Updated September 2022

 People who do not meet the immigration-related eligibility requirements for Medicaid but meet all other eligibility standards may be eligible for having limited treatment for life-threatening medical conditions paid for by Medicaid (including labor and delivery).
 People who do not have a documented immigration status or those with DACA are not eligible to purchase health insurance through the ACA marketplaces, but they may enroll private coverage outside the marketplace.

 There are no immigration-related eligibility requirements for certain public health services including immunizations as well as services provided by Federally Qualified Health Centers, migrant and rural health centers, and hospital charity care.
-In addition, some states provide coverage of prenatal services to people regardless of immigration status, and a few states and local governments provide health coverage to children without a documented immigration status and/or some adults that do not meet the immigration-related requirements for health insurance affordability programs.
+In addition, some states provide coverage of pregnancy services to people regardless of immigration status, and a few states and local governments provide health coverage to children without a documented immigration status and/or some adults that do not meet the immigration-related requirements for health insurance affordability programs.

 People without a documented immigration status also can sign up for employer-sponsored insurance if their employer offers it.